lanacioncom/elecciones_2015_arg_ballo_escuelas/server/README.md

 4. Test results serving from the build folder

-        $ gulp server_pro
+        $ gulp server_prod

-5. Open a browser on **http://localhost:8080** and check that everything looks fine
+5. Open a browser on **http://localhost:9000** and check that everything looks fine

 ## Implementation notes

-* We are using the last commit found on the local git repo master branch to version the static files accordingly.
-Probably there should be a better way to locate the git commit but hell!! it works.
-(Any other way recommendations are more than welcomed through [github issue](https://github.com/lanacioncom/2015_caba_map/issues))
+* We are using a timestamp to version both css and javascript minified files

+* This project uses require.js to help modularize our javascript files, the build process includes a call to _ropmitize_ the optimizer that require.js provides to prepare a project for production environments